 For example, if it were up to me, my daughter Ashley would have never ever gone to the college she chose.
-I could give you a list a mile long why she should absolutely, positively, never ever, under any circumstances go to that school.
+Back then, I could have given you a list a mile long why she should absolutely, positively, never ever, under any circumstances have gone to that school.

 He had a plan I never could have imagined.

-He had a woman behind the scenes whom I didn’t even know at the school praying for my daughter.
+He had a woman at the school, behind the scenes, whom I didn’t even know, praying for my daughter.